Written by Bianca Bahamondes and Brianna Perry

 A– Art

-New York is known for its vibrant art culture and spring is one of the best times to head outdoors and see all the street art there is to find around the city!
-From subways to walls to sidewalks, anything in New York is a canvas.
-Find some of our favorite street art spots here.
+New York is known for its vibrant art culture and spring is one of the best times to head outdoors and see all the public art installations there is to find around the city!
+From statues to street art, anything in New York is a canvas.
+Check out some of our favorite public art exhibits like “The Big Button” and Anish Kappor’s “The Bean” here.

 C– Cherry Blossoms

-You can spend a beautiful day at the Brooklyn Botanic Garden walking through the trees and taking totally instagramable pictures with the pink and white blooms.
-Here are 11 other places you can see the cherry blossoms in NYC.
+You can spend a beautiful day at the Brooklyn Botanic Garden walking through the trees and taking totally Instagramable pictures with the pink and white blooms.
+We haven’t quite hit bloom just yet, but they should be arriving in the coming weeks!
+In the meantime, study up on the best places to see cherry blossoms in NYC so you can beat the crowd!

 G– Governor’s Island

-Governor’s Island is back with a lovely glamping experience for a fifth year!
+Governor’s Island’s lovely glamping experience is a great way to roll into the warmer weather!
 Camp under the stars and enjoy morning meditation, culinary classes, and campfire s’mores as you stare out at the Statue of Liberty and the Manhattan skyline.
-This memorable getaway starts May 1st.
+Accommodations are able to be booked now, and activities are always running!

 J– Jazz Age Lawn Party on Governors Island

-Head to to the Jazz Age Lawn Party to enjoy live jazz, photo booths, vintage clothing vendors, a pop-up beer garden and more.
+Returning for its 18th anniversary this spring is The Jazz Age Lawn Party on the weekends of June 10-11 and August 12-13.
+The Prohibition-era-inspired lawn party will include live jazz, photo booths, vintage clothing vendors, a pop-up beer garden and more.
 Grab tickets to return to the ’20s here!

 K– Karaoke